 It’s true that missing the due date on some of your bills will damage your credit score, but there are some financial transactions that don’t have any effect, either good or bad.

 There’s a long-standing myth that checking your own credit score will lower it.
 Luckily, this isn’t true.
 You can check your credit report as often as you’d like through reputable sources without negative repercussions.
-Hard inquiries by lenders, banks and other creditors will lower your score, though.
+However, hard inquiries by lenders, banks and other creditors will lower your score.

 You should do everything in your power to pay your rent on time, but if you miss a payment by a few days, don’t worry about it affecting your credit score.
 It won’t in most cases.
-If you become delinquent on your payments and are evicted, however, your credit score and ability to rent or receive lines of credit in the future will suffer.
+However, if you become delinquent on your payments and are evicted, your credit score and ability to rent or receive lines of credit in the future will suffer.

 Age is not considered when calculating your credit score.
-However, the older you are, the longer your credit history is, which allows more time for early mistakes to fall off your report.
+However, the older you are, the longer your credit history is, and more positive account interaction will lead to a higher score.
+Also, the older someone is, the more time for early mistakes to fall off your report.
 Young borrowers typically have shorter histories, which could limit their credit score.

 Bank overdrafts can only affect your credit score if your account remains overdrawn for several weeks and is sent to a collection agency.
 Even then, it is not the overdraft itself that affects your score, but the debt collection from the overdrawn account.

-Much like creditors, insurance companies check your credit score to decide whether they can insure you and to determine your premium.
+Much like creditors, insurance companies check your credit score to decide whether they can insure you and to determine your premium amounts.
 They do not report payment habits to credit bureaus, so a few late payments won’t affect your score.
-If you miss too many payments, they will likely cancel your policy rather than send your unpaid bills to collections.2
+However, if you miss too many payments, they will likely cancel your policy rather than send your unpaid bills to collections.1

-Although not every action will affect your credit score, auto, student and personal loans, required credit card payments and home equity lines of credit will.
-At American Financial Solutions, we offer a variety of services to help you get back on track for financial success.
-Give us a call at (888) 282-5844 or contact us online to speak with one of our credit counselors.
+Although not every action will affect your credit score, auto, student and personal loans, credit card payments, and home equity lines of credit will.
+At American Financial Solutions, we offer a variety of services to help people keep or get their credit on track and add to their financial success.
+Feel free to share our contact information with someone you know or give us a call at (888) 864-8659.
+You can also contact us online to speak with one of our credit counselors, today.